JohnAlexCO/hextime/README.md

 ## What is the 13-month calendar?
-The 13-month calendar is one that just takes the Gregorian calendar's year, splits it into 13 months of 28 days long (4-weeks exactly), and then takes any remaining days and puts them into their own special new-year's eve "month".
+The 13-month calendar is one that just takes the Gregorian calendar's year, splits it into 13 months of 28 days long (4-weeks exactly), and then takes any remaining days and puts at the end of the last month.
 Some versions of the 13-month calendar assert that the first day of the year is also always a Monday, and that eve-month basically is in day-of-the-week limbo.

 ## Installation